 If you receive an NAD+ infusion and they run it faster than recommended and have to give you oxygen due to shortness of breath, something is terribly wrong and they are putting you at risk.
 The only reason for them to do this is to maximize their profits, but this is effectively turning a very safe procedure into a high-risk operation.

-Please don’t get me wrong: there are plenty of good IV infusion places out there including Infusion Fusion who put the health, safety and comfort of our clients ahead of profits.
-But not all of them.
+Please don’t get me wrong: we, and many other IV lounges, put the health, safety and comfort of our clients ahead of profits.
+But not everyone does.
 If you feel that something is wrong, it probably is.

 I have been asked: “Why don’t you use pressure sleeves on the IV bags?”
 Why would we?
 Pressure sleeves are designed to run an IV quickly in life threatening situations when the risk to the patient not receiving an IV outweighs the risk of running the IV quickly.
 We don’t give IVs to address a medical emergency and the gravity drip time actually allows the nutrients to be absorbed by your body, not washed out.